Logiqx/gps-details/docs/devices/garmin/watches/forerunner.md

 ### Overview

-This page lists the GPS / GNSS chipsets that are used in the Garmin Forerunner watches.
+This page lists the GNSS chipsets that are used in the Garmin Forerunner watches.

 The various models are listed in reverse-chronological order.
 The release dates are generally from [Wikipedia](https://en.wikipedia.org/wiki/Garmin_Forerunner#Release_history).